 A Full Factorial Example

-Suppose that pressure, temperature, and concentration are three suspected key variables affecting the yield of a chemical process which is currently running at 64%.
+Suppose that pressure, temperature, and concentration are three suspected key variables affecting the yield of a chemical process that is currently running at 64%.
 An experimenter may wish to fix these variables at two-levels (high and low) to see how they influence yield.
 In order to find out the effect of all three factors and their interactions, a total of 2 x 2 x 2 = 23 = 8 experiments must be conducted.
 This is called a full factorial experiment.
 The low and high levels of input factors are noted below by (-) and (+).

 Temperature: (-) = 120°C (+) = 150°C